What Is an Angiogram?

 What Happens During an Angiogram?

 Patients are asked to avoid eating and drinking for 12 hours before the procedure.
 Breakfast should include only clear liquids.
-The process is done under local or general anesthesia as per the patient's choice and the doctor's recommendation.
+The process is done under local or general anesthesia per the patient's choice and the doctor's recommendation.
 Moderate sedation is given, and the following steps occur with the entire procedure getting over approximately within 3 hours.

 • A tiny quantity of contrast dye is inserted via the catheter into the blood vessel.

-• Simultaneously x-rays are taken.
+• Simultaneously, x-rays are taken.

 What Happens After an Angiogram?